Learn WIP with Joy – File Protection Deep Dive – Part 3

 Part 2 – the backup/restore form of the master key, which is used in case, the system fails to detect password changes and thereby fails to update the password encryption key, uses the backup to recover the previous key and regenerate Part 1.

-For the WIP-protected file, you will only see that it is enterprise protected, but it will not show you details of any cert with which the file was encrypted.
+You will only see that the WIP-protected file is enterprise-protected, but it will not show you details of any cert with which the file was encrypted.

-When WIP invokes EFS for file protection, EFS does not check to see if there is a public/private key pair available in the User Personal cert store suitable to be used for EFS encryption.
-Even if there is one created by EFS for the current user account (in case you have manually encrypted files with EFS already), it won’t use it for file protection of WIP tagged files.
+When WIP invokes EFS for file protection, EFS does not check to see if there is a public/private key pair available in the User Personal cert store suitable for EFS encryption.
+Even if one is created by EFS for the current user account (in case you have manually encrypted files with EFS already), it won’t be used for file protection of WIP-tagged files.

-You can see the records for EDP Account that EFS will use at reg_path HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\EFS\EdpCredentials
+You can see the records for the EDP Account that EFS will use at reg_path HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\EFS\EdpCredentials

-In the event of unenrollment (or MDM handoff), the key still remains on the device, however, if the policy is configured to revoke access for such events, the key becomes useless as it can’t be accessed to decrypt the FEK to decrypt the file content.
-In such cases, the encrypted files can only be recovered with a DRA cert if the WIP policy defined one.
+In the event of unenrollment (or MDM handoff), the key still remains on the device.
+However, if the policy is configured to revoke access for such events, the key becomes useless as it can’t be accessed to decrypt the FEK to decrypt the file content.
+In such cases, the encrypted files can only be recovered with a DRA cert if the WIP policy defines one.

-If the same user enrolls back the device to management (for WIP with enrollment) or the workplace joins the device back (for WIP without enrollment), access to the encryption key gets restored and the files can be accessed again.
+If the same user enrols the device back to management (for WIP with enrollment) or the workplace joins the device back (for WIP without enrollment), access to the encryption key is restored, and the files can be accessed again.

 EFS encryption – How secure is the protection?